Brabham BT48: Racing history

 The BT48 made its debut at the 1979 Argentine Grand Prix with Niki Lauda driving.
 Teammate Nelson Piquet qualified the older Brabham BT46 in 20th place.
 Lauda qualified the BT46 in 23rd place but drove the BT48 in the race when he retired with fuel system failure.
 Piquet was involved in a huge first lap pile-up and was injured; he did not take the restart.

 At Brazil, Brabham had another BT48 ready for home favorite Piquet.
 The Austrian qualified 12th and the Brazilian 22nd.
 Lauda retired with a broken gearbox and the Brazilian retired at his home race after colliding with Clay Regazzoni.
 At the South African Grand Prix, Lauda qualified fourth and Piquet 12th.
 The Austrian finished sixth and the Brazilian seventh.
 At the United States Grand Prix West, Lauda qualified 11th and Piquet 12th, The Austrian retired when Patrick Tambay's McLaren hit him and the Brazilian finished eighth.

-At the Spanish Grand Prix Lauda qualified sixth and Piquet seventh.
-The Austrian retired with a water leak and the Brazilian retired with broken injection.
-At Belgium, Piquet qualified third and Lauda 13th, but both retired with engine failure.